MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 ### 3.9.4, Castonce enchantment damage scaling

-I scaled down the damage less aggressively than with melee, as unlike melee you can run out of mana/charge when casting, so it is a more premium resource
+I scaled down this damage less aggressively than with melee, as unlike melee you can run out of mana/charge when casting, so it is a finite resource

 | Difficulty Tier | % Enchantment magic damage dealt |
 | --------------- | -------------------------------- |